vadmium/python-altium/README.md

 ﻿# Altium schematic reader #

-This is a Python script that can parse Altium schematic (\*.SchDoc) files, convert them to SVG images, or display them in a window.
+This is a Python command-line script that can parse Altium schematic (\*.SchDoc) files, convert them to SVG images, or display them in a window.
 It is incomplete and there are probably many schematic elements and settings that it does not (yet)